 Vice and Deputy Lord-Lieutenant

-The Lord-Lieutenant is supported by a Vice Lord-Lieutenant and Deputy Lieutenants.
-The number of DLs will vary according to the population of each county.
-A Deputy Lieutenant must live in the county or within seven miles of the county border.
-Most Deputy Lieutenants retire at the age of 75.
-All Deputy Lieutenants are entitled to use the initials DL after their name, but there is no formal way of addressing them.
+A vice lord-lieutentant and a number of deputy lieutenants support the lord-lieutentant.
+A deputy lieutenant must live in the county or within seven miles of the county border.
+All deputy lieutenants are entitled to use the initials DL after their name, but there is no formal way of addressing them.

-Should a Vice Lord-Lieutenant be acting for the Lord-Lieutenant he would take his superior's precedence.
+The vice lord-lieutentant is appointed by the lord-lieutentant from among the deputies.
+Should a vice lord-lieutentant be acting for the lord-lieutentant he would take his superior’s precedence.